acl-org/aclrollingreview/sacguidelines.md

 Starting from October 2024, ARR has a new mechanism for authors themselves to report problematic reviews (https://aclrollingreview.org/authors#step2.2).
 This will facilitate your task of checking that all papers receive three reasonable reviews.
 In particular, we are asking you to check the cases that could qualify for ['highly irresponsible' reviewing](https://2025.emnlp.org/reviewer-policies): missing reviews, extremely terse/unprofessional reviews, reviews suspected of being AI-generated.

 If you have any such cases in your batch, and you find the complaint justified, please discuss the situation with your ACs, and consider obtaining another review (find another reviewer, or have it written by the AC or yourself if you/AC haven't already done another review for the same paper).
 Please also make sure that either you or the AC [reports any 'highly irresponsible' reviews](https://aclrollingreview.org/acguidelines#review-direct-flagging).
 The PCs will consider what action to take for such reviewers.
+Equally important are positive incentives for the great reviewers, please be generous with recommending for awards those who do a great job.

 ## ✅ TASK 4: Chasing late meta-reviewers {#emergency-metareviews}